imagekitio/docs-keep-a-changelog/api-reference/custom-metadata-fields-api/get-custom-metadata-field.md

 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="includeDeleted" %}
-`true`

- if you want to receive deleted fields too
+Set it to `true` if you want to receive deleted fields as well in the API response.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="In the response, you will get an array of all the custom metadata fields with each object having field id, name, label and schema." %}